Vinzent03/obsidian-advanced-uri/README.md

 This is especially important because an improperly encoded "reserved" character may break the interpretation of the URI.
 [See here for details](https://en.wikipedia.org/wiki/Percent-encoding)

 To get the URI in a more convenient way you can use the commands to copy Advanced URI.
 Just search for `Advanced URI`.
 When you are in a heading or block with a reference an URI to navigate to it, is copied to your clipboard.
-Otherwise a modal is opened, where you can type in your data that should be written to the current file.
+Otherwise, a modal is opened, where you can type in your data that should be written to the current file.

 ## Types of file identification

 ### Frontmatter support (For example UUID)

 Some users prefer to navigate to specific notes per UUID instead of the file path to be able to rename these files, but to keep the link still working.

 If you enable that option in the setting, every generated command with the `filepath` parameter is replaces with the `uid` parameter.
 The uid is either read from the frontmatter or generated and then written to the frontmatter.